Corporate Social Responsibility

 In July 2010, the United States Congress passed legislation requiring companies to report on the use of conflict minerals in the manufacture of their products.
 Conflict minerals in this context refer to specific minerals originating from mines controlled by armed groups in the Democratic Republic of the Congo or adjoining countries.
 The specific metals in question are coltan (columbite tantalite) and its derivatives (tantalum), cassiterite and its derivatives (tin), wolframite and its derivatives (tungsten), and gold.
 SMARTRAC is committed to complying with this legislation and plans to comply with forthcoming regulations to enable designation of all SMARTRAC products as ‘conflict-free.’
 Based on the company’s purchasing policy and supplier selection, it is considered highly unlikely that any conflict minerals are used in the manufacturing of the company’s products.
 Nevertheless, SMARTRAC has defined and started an extensive due diligence program of the company’s supplier base.
 In addition to these measures, SMARTRAC will take the appropriate actions to fully comply with the regulations regarding conflict minerals and will support efforts by its customers to reach the joint target of a socially responsible supply chain.

-SMARTRAC in general and the Reichshof-Wehnrath production site in particular have a pedigree of optimizing its ecological footprint.
+SMARTRAC and its global production sites have a pedigree of optimizing its ecological footprint.
 Being firmly convinced that environmental protection is the task of every individual and every company, SMARTRAC is emphasizing on energy efficiency and waste reduction.
 Setting relevant and measurable environmental targets, and developing programs to achieve them, is an established management standard.
 Consequently, SMARTRAC is taking environmental compatibility into account when selecting suppliers and service providers.

 Supplier Code of Conduct